Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 Afterwards, you can visit The Grand if you didn't make it there yesterday, or you can head to Fort Mackinac to learn more about the island's history (and also take in some incredible views!).
 The fort was built in 1780 during the American Revolution, and was used as a military fort until after the Civil War.

 If you have extra time, I'd also recommend a visit to Biddle House, a historic house museum that tells the story of the local Anishnaabek people on Mackinac Island.
+(Your admission ticket to Fort Mackinac will also get you into Biddle House.)

 This afternoon, I recommend renting bikes and riding the 8-mile “highway” around the whole island.
-The bike path is paved and flat, and is a really nice bike ride.
+The bike path is paved and flat, and is a really nice ride.
 In October, you're bound to see some nice fall colors, too.

 Pro tip: Bikes are a popular way to get around on Mackinac Island, but renting them can be pretty pricey (most are rented by the hour).
 I therefore don't recommend renting them until you're ready to use them!